NabunyaLilian/StoreManager/README.md

 * use the endpoints given below to test the api using postman, which is the highly recommended app to use when testing api's.

+* This is the link to my postman collection https://www.getpostman.com/collections/ef14680c20efcddea782

 API Endpoints currently available are;